openSUSE/news-o-o/_posts/2008-04-25-people-of-opensuse-michael-loffler.markdown

 #### Which members of the openSUSE community have you met in person?

-As I'm working out of Nürnberg I meet many internal community members on a daily base and a bunch of Novell's from time to time.
-From the external people I met already [Francis](https://news.opensuse.org/2007/08/10/people-of-opensuse-francis-giannaros/), [Benjamin](https://news.opensuse.org/2007/09/03/people-of-opensuse-benjamin-weber/), [Pascal](https://news.opensuse.org/2007/08/09/people-of-opensuse-names-please-do-not-publish/) and [Christian Boltz](https://news.opensuse.org/2007/10/08/people-of-opensuse-christian-boltz/).
+As I'm working out of NÃ¼rnberg I meet many internal community members on a daily base and a bunch of Novell's from time to time.
+From the external people I met already [Francis](http://news.opensuse.org/2007/08/10/people-of-opensuse-francis-giannaros/), [Benjamin](http://news.opensuse.org/2007/09/03/people-of-opensuse-benjamin-weber/), [Pascal](http://news.opensuse.org/2007/08/09/people-of-opensuse-names-please-do-not-publish/) and [Christian Boltz](http://news.opensuse.org/2007/10/08/people-of-opensuse-christian-boltz/).